Rebecca Malope: Early life

-Rebecca Malope was born in 1968 in Lekazi near Neslpruit in Mpumalanga.
+Rebecca Malope was born in 1968 in Lekazi near Nelspruit (now Mbombela) in Mpumalanga.
 In her early age she was confined to a wheelchair after an illness; doctors believed she would be unable to walk on her own.
 As a child, she and her sisters sang hymns in their local church.
 Later, as a teen, she joined a gospel group which eventually led her to Johannesburg, where she was brought to the attention of producer Sizwe Zakho.

 Career

 Her musical career began in 1984.
-At the age of 16 she and her sister Cynthia left their home township of Kanyamazane, near Nelspruit, and hiked 400 km to Evaton, and then finally reached Johannesburg.
+At the age of 16 she and her sister Cynthia left their home township of KaNyamazane, near Nelspruit, and hiked 400 km to Evaton, and then finally reached Johannesburg.
 In 1985, Malope entered the Shell Road to Fame television contest with the band she was with, but they were eliminated in the first round of the competition.

-In 1986, she meet Sizwe Zako at Gallo Studios.
+In 1986, she met Sizwe Zako at Gallo Studios.
 He remembered her from their unsuccessful auditions.
 Zako felt that with his guidance Malope could win the Shell Road to Fame where she was to enter the competition as a solo artist.
 In 1987, Malope did so and won Shell Road to Fame in the category of Female Vocalist with the gospel song "Shine On", dedicated to political unrest during Apartheid in South Africa.

 Despite winning Shell Road to Fame, she struggled to find a record company.
 Finally she was given a recording contract by MFM but was told that gospel music was off-limits.
 She was pushed to perform disco songs to sell records to compete with Brenda Fassie, Yvonne Chaka Chaka and Mercy Phakela who were the biggest female artists at the time.

 Sizwe Zako convinced the executives at MFM to include one gospel song on Malope's debut album Sthembile Kuwe.
 The song was more well received than the pop songs on the album.
 In 1989, Malope released two albums, Thank You Very Much and Woza Lovey.
 Both albums reached platinum status.
 In 1990, Malope released Buyani.
 The title track "Buyani" was dedicated to individuals she viewed as struggle heroes, particularly Nelson Mandela who was released from Robben Island prison the same year.
 The album achieved double platinum status and Malope won Best Female Vocalist at the OKTV Awards, beating Brenda Fassie.
 In 1991, she released her final pop album Saturday Nite.
 Like previous albums, she included three gospel songs.